mavene/virtual-harmonograph/README.md

 This is an extension to the original project for 50.017 - Graphics & Visualisation course at Singapore University of Technology and Design (SUTD).

-This iteration integrates a "reconstruction testbed" to try out different techniques like Delaunay triangulation and voxel-based techniques on the harmonograph point cloud.
+This iteration integrates a "reconstruction testbed" to try out different techniques on the generated harmonograph's point cloud.

 ## Features